TimofeyDE/DomainScrubber/README.md

 - [Pull Requests](#pull-requests)

 ## Features
-- **Domain Processing**: Removes domain references from the news content stored in a database.
+- **Domain Processing**: Removes domain references from the content stored in a database.
 - **CSV Domain List**: Reads domains from a CSV file, allowing for easy batch processing.
 - **Database Integration**: Connects to a MySQL database using a configuration file to perform updates.
 - **Error Handling**: Provides clear error messages for common issues such as missing arguments or incorrect